kiran-foundation/website/src/content/work/volunteering/english-speaking-club-for-women-lead.md

 ---
-title: "English Speaking Club for Women Lead (Remote)"
+title: "English-Speaking Club for Women Lead (Remote)"
-about: "As a dedicated and passionate English Speaking Club Lead, you will possess a strong command of the English language, a love for teaching, and the ability to inspire participants.
-If you are an experienced educator who believes in fostering a positive and engaging learning environment, we invite you to apply.
-You will lead a small group of 4-5 women, guiding them to become confident in holding conversations in English."
+quote: "Empower women through language and community."
+about: "As the Lead of the English-Speaking Club for Women, you will facilitate a supportive environment where women can practice and improve their English-speaking skills.
+This role offers an opportunity to lead discussions, organize language-learning activities, and foster a community where women feel empowered to communicate effectively and confidently in English."
-startDate: "Start Date: Immediate"
+startDate: "Immediate"
-join: "Immediate Start"
-team: "Build a community team to drive local change."
-event: "Organize events • Recruit volunteers • Lead meetings"
-duration: "Duration: 12 Months"
+duration: "2 - 4 Months"
-timeCommitment: "Average : 2 hr/week"
+timeCommitment: "15 hr/week"
+teamQuote: "Lead a supportive community of learners."
+event: "Organize meetings • Facilitate discussions • Support"
-teamSize: "Team Size: 3-5"
+teamSize: "3-5"
-additionalRequirements: "Candidate must be a girl/woman."
-numberOfVacancies: "Number of Vacancies: 10"
+roleType: "Unpaid Intern Position"
 responsibilities: |
-  - Organize and lead weekly remote English speaking sessions with participants
-  - Assess and evaluate student progress through various methods (assignments, quizzes, tests, and projects), providing constructive feedback
-  - Maintain accurate records of attendance, lesson plans and student progress
-  - Adhere to the Kiran Foundation's structure and guidelines
-  - Encourage and support participants in overcoming barriers to learning
+  Plan and organize weekly or bi-weekly English practice sessions Facilitate group discussions, ensuring all participants are engaged Provide guidance and resources to help participants improve speaking skills Encourage a safe and welcoming environment for women to practice confidently Collaborate with other team members to develop new activities and learning methods Track progress and provide constructive feedback to participants Create and share educational materials to support language development
 requirements: |
-  - Exceptional command of the English language, including grammar and syntax
-  - Excellent communication and interpersonal skills
-  - Passion for creating a positive learning environment and inspiring participants
-  - Ability to adapt instruction to meet the diverse students' needs
-  - Patience, adaptability, and a growth mindset
-  - Proficiency in using technology for teaching and learning purposes
+  Strong proficiency in spoken and written English Previous experience in teaching, tutoring, or group facilitation is a plus Excellent communication and interpersonal skills Ability to foster a supportive and inclusive learning environment Passion for empowering women through language and communication Ability to organize and lead virtual meetings Creative thinking and ability to adapt activities to participants' needs
+impact: "Foster a community where women gain confidence in their English skills, opening up new opportunities for personal and professional growth."
+benefits: |
+  Leadership experience in a community-driven initiative.
+  Opportunity to develop skills in facilitation and public speaking.
+  Recognition in Foundation publications.
+  Reference letter upon successful completion.
 url: "english-speaking-club-for-women-lead"
 ---